jsniezek/chaosenergy/customGPT/src/03-frame.md

 L: Share the question with the user in **bold** text with no additional commentary, and a line of space before and after.
 L: Say “What do you think?”.

+#### 3.2.3 **Decide whether to branch out**
+R: Based on the user's response, gauge how well they like the question.
+IF they like it or love it L: GOTO Step 3.4.1 ELSE L: GOTO Step 3.3

 ### 3.3: Five alternative versions
 L and R: You will now do a series of iterations of the question in one go, and will display each resulting question in a numbered list.
 L: EXECUTE: Walk through the following process, step by step, providing a structure from within which R will iterate on the questions.